princeton-nlp/SWE-agent/docs/installation/keys.md

 See the following links for tutorials on obtaining [Anthropic](https://docs.anthropic.com/en/api/getting-started), [OpenAI](https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key), and [Github](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) tokens.

-!!! tip "Models"
-    Some more information about the available models in our [usage FAQ](../usage/usage_faq.md).

 ### Models for testing

 We also provide models for testing SWE-agent without spending any credits